April 17th, 2023

 Clearly, Prime Day brings in some major revenue, but it is so much more than just a “deals event.”
 There are three primary ways in which Prime Day can help support your brand beyond the limited-time deals.

 - It gives sellers a reason and opportunity to engage with shoppers before, during and after Prime Day.

 - Prime Day can even drive sales outside of Amazon, causing an uptick in orders on all of your sales channels.

 - It helps increase new-to-brand shoppers in a wide variety of product categories.

 Selecting Products to Promote for Prime Day

-- Reviews on Your Product - Amazon has become stricter about reviews and that does work to your benefit as an Amazon seller.
+- Reviews on Your Product - Amazon has become stricter about reviews and that does work to your benefit as a reputable Amazon seller.
 It’s important to note that consumers can spot a fake review and that will jeopardize your credibility as a seller.
 We do have some tips on how to garner more reviews in this blog, How to Get Amazon Reviews - The Right Way.

-- Images That Are Optimized - Online shopping is here to stay but with that we have to overcome some obstacles.
+- Images That Are Optimized - Online shopping is here to stay but with that, we have to overcome some obstacles.
 For instance, shoppers have to rely heavily on the images you share.
-Make sure your images speak to the product and help answer questions.
+Make sure your images speak to the product and help answer common customer questions.
 Also, make sure to utilize all of the image slots available on your listing.
 If you need help coming up with more images and content for those slots, reach out to our team of experts and they can help align your images with your brand to convert shoppers.